 Several new on-demand delivery apps are released every day on the App Store and Google Play Store, but most of them do not reach the expected level of success.
-Are these the factors that determine success or problems in on-demand delivery app business?
+Are these the factors that determine success or problems in the on-demand delivery app business?

 Whether a start-up or enterprise, no one is immune to failure.
 Sometimes, despite the investment, effort, and skill of the team, a project fails.
 One of the first questions to ask yourself is what is the reason for this failure.

-The causes of on-demand delivery apps failure are multiple and can occur throughout the project, starting with the definition of the project and its launch until its delivery, going through all the different stages.
+The causes of on-demand delivery app failure are multiple and can occur throughout the project, starting with the definition of the project and its launch until its delivery, going through all the different stages.

 An idea for an application cannot simply be thought of.
 While the most trending on-demand solutions of 2021 seem straightforward at first glance, these apps are the result of much more research and planning than one can imagine.

 - Is there a business opportunity for the type of on-demand delivery application you want to develop?

 - What is the problem you want to solve?

 - How many people could benefit from your app?

 - How are you going to solve their problems and exceed their expectations far beyond what the competition offers?

 - Is the idea sufficiently well-defined to be implemented?